sen-tou/stvbyr-tech/content/blog/what-i-learned-using-obsidian.md

 The best way to figure this out is to just try it out for yourself.
 There is unfortunately no shortcut.

-I for example figured out that the zettelkasten method is not really the way I want to go.
+I for example figured out that the Zettelkasten method is not really the way I want to go.
 After researching and trying I took big inspiration from this
 {{< link
     target="_blank"